marzooqy/Vector/README.md

 # Vector
-A small 2D vector library
+A small, 1 KB, 2D vector library with just the functions that I found to be necessary.
+Based on [victor.js](https://github.com/maxkueng/victor).